-Successful fundraising requires you to inspire donors
+Successful fundraising requires you to inspire and engage donors

 Without an effective message, even the best-laid fundraising plans can fail.
 Consider these seven tips for effective fundraising communication.